poiyomi/PoiyomiDocs/docs/special-fx/mirror.md

 ### Test

-- `Type` **Boolean**
+- `Type` **Toggle**

-Boolean checkbox used to debug your results, assuming it's being seen in a Mirror or Camera right now.
+Toggle checkbox used to debug your results, assuming it's being seen in a Mirror or Camera right now.

 :::danger Debugging Only
 The `Test` checkbox is designed for debugging the result of your Mirror Texture & Color settings!